(Bureau International des Poids et Mesures)

 Calibration is the act of comparing a device under test (DUT) of an unknown value with a reference standard of a known value.

-Note: By looking at all of the above definitions, it is clear that Calibration is basically a comparison of instrument with unknown accuracy with a reference traceable equipment.
-On some instances, adjustments can be done but this is not a good practice as it also affects instrument accuracy.
+Note: By looking at all of the above definitions, it is clear that Calibration is basically a comparison of instruments with unknown accuracy with a reference traceable equipment.
+In some instances, adjustments can be done but this is not a good practice as it also affects instrument accuracy.
 Span and Zero adjustments can be performed which we would learn later in upcoming articles.
-Difference in readings can be noted down and mentioned on calibration certificates so that concerned end user address those errors while taking measurements.
+Differences in readings can be noted down and mentioned on calibration certificates so that concerned end-user address those errors while taking measurements.